Psychology: Mental health care

-The provision of psychological health services is generally called clinical psychology in the U.S. Sometimes, however, members of the school psychology and counseling psychology professions engage in practices that resemble that of clinical psychologists.
+The provision of psychological health services is generally referred to as clinical psychology in the United States.
+However, members of the school psychology and counseling psychology professions sometimes engage in practices that resemble those of clinical psychologists.
 Clinical psychologists typically include people who have graduated from doctoral programs in clinical psychology.
-In Canada, some of the members of the abovementioned groups usually fall within the larger category of professional psychology.
-In Canada and the U.S., practitioners get bachelor's degrees and doctorates; doctoral students in clinical psychology usually spend one year in a predoctoral internship and one year in postdoctoral internship.
-In Mexico and most other Latin American and European countries, psychologists do not get bachelor's and doctoral degrees; instead, they take a three-year professional course following high school.
+In Canada, some members of the aforementioned groups usually fall within the broader category of professional psychology.
+In Canada and the U.S., practitioners earn bachelor's and doctoral degrees; doctoral students in clinical psychology typically complete a 1-year predoctoral internship and a 1-year postdoctoral internship.
+In Mexico and most other Latin American and European countries, psychologists do not earn bachelor's and doctoral degrees; instead, they complete a three-year professional course after high school.
 Clinical psychology is at present the largest specialization within psychology.
-It includes the study and application of psychology for the purpose of understanding, preventing, and relieving psychological distress, dysfunction, and/or mental illness.
+It includes the study and application of psychology for understanding, preventing, and relieving psychological distress, dysfunction, and/or mental illness.
 Clinical psychologists also try to promote subjective well-being and personal growth.
-Central to the practice of clinical psychology are psychological assessment and psychotherapy although clinical psychologists may also engage in research, teaching, consultation, forensic testimony, and program development and administration.
+Central to the practice of clinical psychology are psychological assessment and psychotherapy, although clinical psychologists may also engage in research, teaching, consultation, forensic testimony, and program development and administration.

 Credit for the first psychology clinic in the United States typically goes to Lightner Witmer, who established his practice in Philadelphia in 1896.
-Another modern psychotherapist was Morton Prince, an early advocate for the establishment of psychology as a clinical and academic discipline.
+Another modern psychotherapist was Morton Prince, an early advocate for establishing psychology as a clinical and academic discipline.
 In the first part of the twentieth century, most mental health care in the United States was performed by psychiatrists, who are medical doctors.
 Psychology entered the field with its refinements of mental testing, which promised to improve the diagnosis of mental problems.
 For their part, some psychiatrists became interested in using psychoanalysis and other forms of psychodynamic psychotherapy to understand and treat the mentally ill.